Javier Olivan Sells 413 Shares of Meta Platforms, Inc. (NASDAQ:META) Stock

-Meta Platforms, Inc. (NASDAQ:META – Get Free Report) COO Javier Olivan sold 413 shares of the company’s stock in a transaction on Monday, December 30th.
-The stock was sold at an average price of $589.16, for a total value of $243,323.08.
-Following the sale, the chief operating officer now owns 17,514 shares of the company’s stock, valued at approximately $10,318,548.24.
-The trade was a 2.30 % decrease in their ownership of the stock.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Meta Platforms, Inc. (NASDAQ:META – Get Free Report) COO Javier Olivan sold 413 shares of the stock in a transaction on Monday, January 6th.
+The stock was sold at an average price of $612.10, for a total transaction of $252,797.30.
+Following the transaction, the chief operating officer now owns 17,101 shares of the company’s stock, valued at $10,467,522.10.
+The trade was a 2.36 % decrease in their position.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.

 Javier Olivan also recently made the following trade(s):